openghg/website/README.md

 ` gem install bundler jekyll`

-Next move into the `openghg_web` directory and run
+Next move into the `website` directory and run

 `bundle install`